Philip Martin (screenwriter): Doctor Who

 He wrote the Doctor Who serials Vengeance on Varos (1985) and The Trial of a Time Lord: Mindwarp (1986).
 He also wrote a script called Mission to Magnus which featured the character Sil from his previous televised serials.
 That script was never filmed when the show was put on hiatus in 1985.
 A novelised version of the script written by Martin was released by Target Books in 1990, and a Big Finish audio drama based on the serial was released in December 2009.
 He also wrote a Doctor Who gamebook called Invasion of the Ormazoids (1986) as part of the Make your own adventure with Doctor Who range.
-His most recent contribution to the series were The Creed of the Kromon (2004) and Antidote to Oblivion (2013), as Big Finish audio releases.
-He also revisited the character of Sil in the independent broadcast television series from Reeltime Pictures Ltd., "Sil and the Devil Seeds of Arodor" (2019), which received much critical acclaim - winning over 50 awards.
+His last contributions to the series were The Creed of the Kromon (2004) and Antidote to Oblivion (2013), as Big Finish audio releases.
+He also revisited the character of Sil in the independent broadcast television series from Reeltime Pictures Ltd., "Sil and the Devil Seeds of Arodor" (2019).